 According to the European Journal of Applied Physiology, an older adult’s leg extension strength may be associated with the ability to prevent falls.
 Research found that those within the study who had stronger legs (when tested for a whole leg extension) were better able to prevent falls, even when there were gait disturbances.

 According to America Family Physicians, it is safe for most adults over the age of 65 to exercise.
 Even those with heart disease, diabetes, arthritis, and other illnesses are usually candidates for safely exercising.
 Getting aerobic activity is the most ideal, but focusing on strength training exercises also helps.
-Depending on the health status of your parents, some can be done standing up, some while bracing themselves on a chair, and chair exercises are also beneficial.
+Depending on the health status of your parents, exercises can be done standing up, while bracing themselves on a chair, or while seated.

 Strengthening the leg muscles is a key component to helping your parents avoid a fall, which is the most common form of injury for their age group.
 Plus, it can be debilitating and send them into a spiral of poor health.
-Encouraging your parents to engage in strengthening muscles is one way to help keep them independent.
+Encouraging your parents to engage in strengthening muscles is one way to help keep them independent, and there are a number of products to help them stay fit.